anthonyzhou-1/ldm_pdes/README.md

 - You may need to limit the number of train/val batches per epoch if using datapipes.
 In some DDP cases, having incomplete batches can cause GPUs to hang.
 [Issue](https://github.com/Lightning-AI/pytorch-lightning/issues/11910)

 ## 3D Turbulence Experiments
-Due to the size of 3D turbulence datasets and models, they are not on huggingface, but will be happily provided upon request.
+Due to the size of 3D turbulence datasets and models, they are not on huggingface but will be happily provided upon request.
 3D Turbulence datasets are from [From Zero to Turbulence: Generative Modeling for 3D Flow Simulation](https://github.com/martenlienen/generative-turbulence), which can also be downloaded according to the repo.
 3D turbulence visualizations will also require [vape4d](https://github.com/KeKsBoTer/vape4d/tree/master) for rendering.